IotaHydrae/IotaHydrae/README.md

 - Another Linux kernel developer.

-- Love DIY, love opensource, love life and love somebody.
+- Love DIY, love opensource and love life.

-- Be nice!

 How about check more fun stuff on @[embeddedboys](https://github.com/embeddedboys/)?